-The Amex Membership Rewards program has just introduced its latest transfer bonus, valid for the next few weeks.
+The Amex Membership Rewards program has just introduced its latest transfer bonus, valid for the next several weeks.
 With a specific use in mind, this has the potential to be a good deal.

 Transfer Amex points with a 30% bonus